GoPro action camera mounted on a chest harness

 • Battery is smaller than HERO bodies, shorter shooting time per charge

 The LIT Hero is the cheapest way into the GoPro ecosystem.
-At $229 it competes directly with AKASO and DJI alternatives, but with the GoPro brand, GoPro Quick app, GoPro accessory mount system, and HyperSmooth stabilization that competing brands cannot match.
-The built-in light is the headline feature: useful for vlogging, indoor shooting, dim trail use, and any situation where you would otherwise need a separate light accessory.
+At $229 it competes directly with AKASO and DJI alternatives, but with the GoPro brand, GoPro Quick app, and HyperSmooth stabilization that competing brands cannot match.
+The built-in light is the headline feature: useful for vlogging, indoor shooting, and dim trail use.

 Comparison table